affinidi/wordpress-affinidi-login/CONTRIBUTING.md

-# Contributing to Affinidi Login for WordPress
+# Contributing to Affinidi Login - Passwordless Authentication for Wordpress

 ## Getting started